• Skip to primary navigation

 I soon realized that if I wanted to enjoy gluten-free pigs in a blanket, I’d have to learn how to make my own gluten-free puff pastry dough.

-At first I was intimidated by the process of making my own puff pastry, but after making it a few times, and realizing it’s “not that bad,” I’m now a puff-pastry making machine.
+At first, I was intimidated by the process of making my own puff pastry, but after making it a few times and realizing it’s “not that bad,” I’m now a puff-pastry-making machine.

-You can get my gluten-free puff pastry recipe and see my techniques to getting that flakey and buttery gluten-free dough you crave.
+You can get my gluten-free puff pastry recipe and see my techniques for getting that flakey and buttery gluten-free dough you crave.
 It’s actually easier than it looks – it just takes some practice.

 Can You Buy Gluten-Free Pigs in a Blanket?